Removing the Identity Barrier for Office 365 Migrations

 For Very Complex Office 365 Environments, Okta in Significantly Simpler to Deploy and Maintain

-A very common problem in an Office 365 migration is how to handle the synchronization of username— more specifically, the User Principal Name (UPN) to be created in Office 365.
-The UPN requires a domain that is public on the internet, for example, [email protected].
-However, many Active Directory environments are built with private, non-public DNS domains that cannot be used on the internet, resulting in usernames like [email protected] Therefore, the integration from Office 365 to Active Directory must figure out how to map the AD user with an invalid username to a valid Office 365 format.
+A very common problem in an Office 365 migration is how to handle the synchronisation of username— more specifically, the User Principal Name (UPN) to be created in Office 365.
+The UPN requires a domain that is public on the internet, for example, [email protected] However, many Active Directory environments are built with private, non-public DNS domains that cannot be used on the internet, resulting in usernames like [email protected] Therefore, the integration from Office 365 to Active Directory must figure out how to map the AD user with an invalid username to a valid Office 365 format.
 This mapping can be done in Azure AD Connect, but it’s limited.
 MIM allows for total control, but is costly to configure, deploy and manage.
 Once again, Microsoft is forcing you to make a compromise.

 If you have many complex environments, Microsoft will recommend you consolidate your different Active Directory domains into a single forest.
 But, this isn’t always possible.
 It can be very costly for such projects and some companies outsource the IT management of their Active Directory environment, which means many change requests and statements of work.
 To avoid consolidation, customers could use MIM and replicate all the data from the different Active Directory environments into a single, new Active Directory forest.
 Azure AD Connect would then be used to sync this data to Office 365.
 This can take months and result in yet more new servers deployed in your IT environment.